drosseau/degob/README.md

 ## Usage

-Create a new `Decoder` over your reader using `NewDecoder` and then decode that into a slice of `Gob`s with `Decode` or stream `Gob`s with `DecodeStream`. `DecodeStream` isn't fully tested yet and will probably still fumble with errors.
+Create a new `Decoder` over your reader using `NewDecoder` and then decode that into a slice of `Gob`s with `Decode` or stream `Gob`s with `DecodeStream`. `DecodeStream` seems fairly stable, but it was difficult to test how it handles all error cases, so be wary of errors.
 Once you have `Gob`s you can either play with the types directly or just print them out to a writer using the `WriteTypes` and `WriteValues` methods.

 The output from the Write methods on Gob should be close to valid Go source.
 One obvious instance that this isn't true is if the gob defines a type that isn't a struct (ie when sending a raw slice like `[]Foo` it first defines an unnamed type `[]Foo`).